sarusso/Reyns/README.md

 2. Environment variable specified in the host.conf file
 3. Environment variable set int he run conf file being used (i.e. run.cof, or run_published.conf, or...)

-The service has full visibiliy on a fixed set of environment varibales, which are:
+The service has full visibility on a fixed set of environment variables, which are:

 **SERVICE_IP**: where the service(s) is expected to respond.
 In particular, the IP used to register the service on the Dynamic DNS, and the IP on which the DNS itself will respond.
 If not set, docker network IP addresses are used.
 Mandatory if the instance type is 'master'.